AdenWhitworth/checkmate_Back-End/README.md

 # Checkmate Back-End

 Welcome to the **Checkmate Back-End**, the API for the Checkmate game.
-This backend controls all active chess games, user authentication, chat, and ranking systems.
+This Node.js backend API manages active chess games (human and bot), user authentication, in-game chat, and ELO ranking systems.
+It ensures smooth, real-time gameplay and communication through WebSockets integration.

 ## Table of Contents
 - [Overview](#overview)